cancergenetrust/cgtd/cgtd/README.md

 # Cancer Gene Trust Daemon (Prototype)

-A prototype Flask based web server with a RESTful API and simple drag and drop web page to submit files to the ipfs based CGT database.
+A prototype Flask based web server allowing simple drag and drop submission to ipfs and Ethereum.

-# Running
+# Build, Debug and Test Locally

+Start an ipfs and test Ethereum chain locally in containers:

+    make stop init ipfs ethereum

-Start a cgtd container linked to a local ipfs container:
+Build and start a cgtd container linked to the preceding containers:

-	docker run -d --name ipfs ipfs/go-ipfs:latest
-	docker run -d --name cgtd --link ipfs:ipfs -p 5000:5000 robcurrie/cgtd:latest
+    make build debug

 Web submission form at [http://localhost:5000]

 RESTful API doc at [http://localhost:5000]

-# Build, Debug and Test

-Start an ipfs node in a container:

-    make stop clean init ipfs

-Build and start a cgtd container linked to an ipfs container.

-    make build debug

 Note: make debug runs the cgtd daemon out of the current directory with auto-reload so you can edit, test, and debug